6 Best Chainsaw Bars of 2023 – Top Picks, Reviews & Guide

 All chainsaw bars suffer wear and tear.
 No matter how well you take care of it, following the manufacturer’s suggestions and oiling it regularly, there will come a point when it’s taken too much.
 Here’s how to tell if your chainsaw needs a new bar.

 - Check the bar’s rails.
 These are the edge surfaces that the chain circles around, like the rails of a train track.
 They’re often the first place you’ll see wear, especially near the nose (stubby end of the bar).
 The constant, rapid motion of the chain erodes the rails, creating worn flat areas.
-When you start to see the rails ground down, start to think about getting a replacement bar.
+When you start to see the rails ground down, think about getting a replacement bar.

 - Check the heel area, where the bar connects to the engine casing, to see if the metal has worn away.
-The heel of a bar reaching the end of its lifespan will be narrower than the heel of a new bar, as the chain strips away small amounts of metal over time.
+The heel of a bar reaching the end of its lifespan will be narrower than the heel of a new bar as the chain strips away small amounts of metal over time.

 - Check the depth of the grooves in the rails.
 A bar’s grooves get shallower as it ages, much like the treads on car tires.
-If you see any scratches or marks on the bottom of any of the grooves, the chainsaw is no longer safe to use — the rails can’t hold the chain in place any longer, creating a serious safety hazard.
+If you see any scratches or marks on the bottom of any of the grooves, the chainsaw is no longer safe to use; the rails can’t hold the chain in place any longer, creating a serious safety hazard.

 - Test the inside of the grooves.
 Grasp the chain between your thumb and forefinger and try to wiggle it back and forth.
 If you can’t move it, your bar is still good.
-If there’s a lot of play, however, it means the inside of the bar is worn down.
+If there’s a lot of play, it means the inside of the bar is worn down.
 This kind of wear doesn’t always occur at the same time as visible exterior erosion, so you should check it even if every other point on the bar looks good.

-If you’re more a visual learner, check out this YouTube video to find out how to test your bar:
+If you’re more of a visual learner, check out this YouTube video to find out how to test your bar:

 Step 2: Figure out what bars will fit

 Not every bar is compatible with every chainsaw.
-They’re interchangeable to a certain degree, but some chainsaw and guide bars don’t match.
+They’re interchangeable to a certain degree, but some chainsaws and guide bars don’t match.
 Read these rules before you mistakenly spend money on a bar you can’t fit your saw.

 As a rule of thumb, bars made by one manufacturer will not be compatible with those of another manufacturer.
 Everybody follows different best practices, and the sad fact is that a brand can’t make a profit by ensuring you can buy some other brand’s replacement parts.

-- Another overall rule is that specific trumps general.
+- Another rule is that specific trumps general.
 If you talk to several people who all managed to fit a certain Stihl bar guide into a certain Husqvarna chainsaw, don’t assume they’re mistaken just because of the rule above.